 Consumer Confidence in Bulgaria averaged -34.17 points from 2001 until 2022, reaching an all time high of -17.70 points in the third quarter of 2001 and a record low of -54.00 points in the first quarter of 2010.
 This page provides - Bulgaria Consumer Confidence - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Bulgaria Consumer Confidence - data, historical chart, forecasts and calendar of releases - was last updated on December of 2022.

-Consumer Confidence in Bulgaria is expected to be -41.80 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Consumer Confidence in Bulgaria to stand at -23.00 in 12 months time.
-In the long-term, the Bulgaria Consumer Confidence is projected to trend around -26.00 points in 2021 and -23.00 points in 2022, according to our econometric models.
+Consumer Confidence in Bulgaria is expected to be -38.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Bulgaria Consumer Confidence is projected to trend around -23.00 points in 2023, according to our econometric models.